remibodin/Unity3D-ShaderDebug/README.md

 # Unity3D-ShaderDebug

-Simple shader to display normal, UV, UV checker and vertex color.
+Simple shader to display normal, UV (with color or checker) and vertex color.

 ## Install